 Bipolar Disorder in Children and Adolescents: a Caution Further concern about the overdiagnosis of bipolar disorder especially as it applies to children.

 Summary of bipolar disorder article and additions since it was written Farmington Hills A/P (Cengage Learning) paid for permission to include this article in their (book? internet site?)
 “Perspective On Disease and Disorders-Mood Disorders”

 Narcissism as a Function of Culture Anna Freud had this to say about this article: “I read immediately what you have written and found it very interesting and convincing… I have searched for the right words to describe the processes which underlie the young people’s attitudes, but I was not able to find them.
 I believe that you have done much better in this respect and I find myself fascinated by your elaborations…” She had it published in the 1977 yearly edition of the Psychoanalytic Study of the Child.

 Naricissism and Social Disorder Yale Review 64:527-543 (1975)

 After Lisa Based on a true story.
 Aimed at the horrible psychiatric care deliberately instituted for the purpose of insurance company profit.
-The first chapter of the novel.
+The first few chapters of the novel.

 Commodore The fascinating story of Cornelius Vanderbilt, a man who has much to teach us.

 Is Natural a Good Quality When It Comes to Medications An excerpt from Chapter 5 of After Lisa covers the topic.